krish-59/passportlink/implementation-plan-for-passportlink.md

 ### **Deliverables:**

-* Package easily extendable with examples and clear documentation.
+* Framework easily extendable with examples and clear documentation.

 ---